Berkanktk/CyberSecurity/README.md

 # Windows Exploitation
 ## Active directory

-# Shells and Priviege Escalation
+# Shells and Privilege Escalation
 ## TTY Shell
 The tty command of terminal basically prints the file name of the terminal connected to standard input. tty is short of teletype, but popularly known as a terminal it allows you to interact with the system by passing on the data (you input) to the system, and displaying the output produced by the system